DeViL303/MultiServer3-NautilusFork/README.md

 - For situations where the input video has low audio levels, you can choose +3DB or +6DB audio boost.
 Toggle on both for a +9DB boost in extreme cases.

+### BNK Unpacker
+- Many Home assets used Sonys BNK format to store sound effects.
+This tool extracts them to WAV.
+- Basic initial support only at this stage.
+MP3 mode WIP.

 <div align="center">